 If education is your goal, then an EdD is the right degree for you.
 The EdD in Educational Psychology from Regent University aims to help you better understand students’ diverse learning styles so you can foster a successful environment for everyone.
 With the use of technology and grounded in Christian tradition, you’ll be able to impact the lives of students of any age.

 U.S. News and World Report ranks Regent at number four for Best Online Graduate Education Programs in Virginia.
 Whether you’re in-state or out-of-state, the tuition rates remain the same.
-This degree may not only earn you a higher salary, but can also give you the chance to join over 800 graduates of the program named “Teacher of the Year.”
+This degree may not only earn you a higher salary but can also give you the chance to join over 800 graduates of the program named “Teacher of the Year.”

 Liberty University